0x1eef/hbcontrol/README.md

 #### Concurrency

-The hbcontrol package expects that each instance of `hbcontrol.Context` is not shared across goroutines, otherwise the behavior is undefined and it could lead to program crashes.
+The ctrl package expects that each instance of `ctrl.Context` is not shared across goroutines, otherwise the behavior is undefined and it could lead to program crashes.
 In other words, create one context per goroutine.
 The following example spawns three goroutines that